ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 )
 ```

 Since we're within Mage, the location needs to be in Mage.
-Once of the cool features of Mage is that you can access its internal terminal, and see what files are available and what are the respective paths:
+One of the cool features of Mage is that you can access its internal terminal, and see what files are available and what are the respective paths:

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/16-streamed-data-to-big-query/image-16.png" alt="linearly separable data">